Search

 5. The temperature in March in Western Mongolia will be very wet and cold.
 Prepare for cold mornings and evenings with warm layers for both tracking and camping.
 It can also get windy, so pack windproof and waterproof gear.
 You will be spending a lot of time outside.
 If you need help deciding what to pack, shop my favorite winter clothing and gear.

 6. You will be living off-grid.
 That means running water, regular electricity, showers, and reliable data and cellular service will not be available.
 This is your chance to disconnect from the outside world!
+But, that also means you’ll need to be prepared with solar chargers and other ways to charge your camera batteries, phone, etc. while camping this way.

 7. We will be driving off-road.
 It’s not easy to get to these remote corners of Mongolia, but the journey is always worth it.
 I promise!
 Please let me know in advance if you get car sick.
-If you do, I recommend purchasing these motion sickness glasses.
+If you do, we recommend purchasing these motion sickness glasses.

-9. Don’t forget your camera and binoculars!
+8. Don’t forget your camera and binoculars!
 You’ll want high-quality gear for capturing both close-up and long-distance wildlife shots.
 A camera with a telephoto lens is ideal, and binoculars will help with spotting animals from afar.

 By Booking You’re Supporting the Local Biologist & the Environmental Protection Department